Blood spattered door handle at BP garage

-Cashier attacked - and taken to hospital - as suspected shoplifter smashes up BP garage in March
+Cashier attacked - and taken to hospital - as suspected shoplifters smash up BP garage in March

 Archant

-A March garage remains closed - with blood on the entrance door- after a cashier was injured and taken to hospital after being attacked by a suspected shoplifter.
+A March garage remains closed - with blood on the entrance door - after a cashier was injured and taken to hospital after being attacked by two suspected shoplifter.

-The assault took place at the BP garage in Dartford Road (next to Lidl) on Sunday when the cashier challenged a man trying to steal alcohol from the store.
+The assault took place at the BP garage in Dartford Road (next to Lidl) on Sunday when the cashier challenged one of the men who was trying to steal alcohol from the store.

-What happened next is now a matter for the police but according to manager Vee Jay considerable damage has been caused by the suspected shoplifter during the altercation.
+"Two men walked into the BP Garage in Dartford Road and stole two bottles of wine at about 9.15pm," said a police spokesman.

+"A member of staff intervened and was assaulted by the men as they left the building.
+The victim suffered minor injuries.

 "The man began to fight the cashier and started to throw stuff everywhere in the shop," he said.
 "He smashed items near the till and did a lot of damage to our business."